 The Company, its Chief Executive Officer and its Chief Operating Officer have been named as defendants in two securities class actions filed in the United States District Court for the Central District of California regarding certain public statements in connection with the Company's hepatitis B drug research.
 Both actions assert claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and seek damages in an unspecified amount.
-Additionally, three putative stockholder derivative action have been filed in the United States District Court for the Central District of California, alleging breach of fiduciary duty by the Company's Board of Directors in connection with the facts underlying the Securities Claims.
-Each of these five suits seek damages in unspecified amounts and some seek various forms of injunctive relief.
+Two actions with similar claims under California State law are currently pending in Los Angeles Superior Court.
+Additionally, three putative stockholder derivative actions have been filed in the United States District Court for the Central District of California, alleging breach of fiduciary duty by the Company's Board of Directors in connection with the facts underlying the securities claims.
+Each of these seven suits seeks damages in unspecified amounts and some seek various forms of injunctive relief.